outmanos/outman-blog/content/posts/how-this-blog-was-created/index.md

 You can simply follow the steps provided here: https://gohugo.io/installation/

 But if you're on Windows 11 with WinGet and Chocolatey already installed, you can simply follow the steps below.
+If not, you need to first check if [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/) [Chocolatey](https://docs.chocolatey.org/en-us/choco/setup/) are installed.

 ## Prerequisites